ronguest/Weather-Display/README.md

 * Touching the display causes the bottom portion to rotate between Tomorrow's forecast, indoor data, and details about today

-* Linux side is using JSON from weather underground to fetch conditions and forecast data http://www.wunderground.com/weather/api/d/436da0958aa624c8/edit.html
+* Linux side is using JSON from Weather Underground and Ambient Weather to fetch conditions and forecast data http://www.wunderground.com/weather/api/d/436da0958aa624c8/edit.html

 * There is no installer, just have to put everything in its place manually